SriHarsha25112006/MNIST-Digit-Classification/README.md

-This is perfect.
-The screenshot confirms you have a fresh, empty repository ready to go.However, looking at your second screenshot (the black background with code), I noticed your README.md file inside VS Code still looks like a single "wall of text" without any line breaks.
-If you upload it like that, it will look broken on GitHub again.Here is the plan to fix the file and then upload it to your new repository.Step 1: Fix the README.md File (Crucial)Go to VS Code and open README.md.Delete everything inside that file.Copy and Paste the code block below.
-It includes the correct "hidden" line break characters that GitHub needs to format the text properly.Markdown# MNIST Digit Classification: CNN vs. Simple NN

 This project implements and compares two deep learning models to classify handwritten digits from the famous **MNIST dataset**.

 It demonstrates the "Hello World" of Computer Vision using **TensorFlow/Keras**, highlighting the significant performance gap between a standard Dense Neural Network and a Convolutional Neural Network (CNN).